flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 December 2016 saw the developments of CFWs that didn't require an `fw.img` anymore.
 Instead, the exploits altered the running IOSU and Cafe OS on-the-fly, they also disabled signature checks and added new system calls.
 FIX94's fork of Haxchi and Dimok's Mocha CFW [@anti_piracy-mocha] are examples of these.

-Moreover, the turn of 2017 saw the flourishment of sophisticated Wii U homebrew apps.
+Moreover, the turn of 2017 saw the flourishing of sophisticated Wii U homebrew apps.
 To name a few:

 - **SwapDRC** allows to swap the TV's framebuffer and audio with the GamePad ones on-the-fly [@anti_piracy-swapdrc].
 This is particularly useful for games that don't provide mirroring capabilities.
 - **Nintendont** (another authoring of FIX94) maps the legacy hardware on unsupported Wiis (or vWii mode) so GameCube games can be played without resorting to any kind of emulation [@anti_piracy-nintendont].
 While originally a Wii-only app, Nintendont can also be packaged with a GameCube game and installed as a Wii U channel (meaning it would take advantage of the Wii U's native storage).
 Then, the GameCube game would run on vWii mode but with extra support for the GamePad (as any other vWii virtual console game enjoyed).